cirosantilli/linux-cheat/htop.md

 Better top.

-More options and easier to use: self-explanatory interface.
+More options and easier to use: self-explanatory interface: hit F1 and learn.